Mildred Didrikson Zaharias "Babe"

 Died: Sept.
 27, 1956

 As Babe grew older, she drew more and more disapproval for her "unwomanly" activities.
 She came to the painful realization that further success depended on recasting herself to conform to the accepted notions of femininity.
-In 1938, Babe met and married George Zaharias, a well-known wrestler.
-Golf became Babe's focus, and George became her manager.
+In 1938, she met and married George Zaharias, a well-known wrestler.
+After the tennis community rejected her, Golf became Babe's focus, and George became her manager.